RickDB/PlexAniSync/README.md

 ### Step 3 - Configuration

-From the project directory there is folder called assests rename `settings.ini.example` to `settings.ini` and move it to the src folder, then open `settings.ini` with your favorite text editor and edit where needed.
+From the project directory there is folder called "src"" open that then open `settings.ini` with your favorite text editor and edit where needed.

 #### Plex